aaryn101/lol4j/README.md

 lol4j
 =====

 lol4j is a Java wrapper for the Riot Games LoL beta API.
-It is easy to use and provides the developer with easy access to all of the resources provided by Riot. lol4j is very fast and will handle all of the JSON unmarshalling so developers only work with Plain Old Java Objects.
+It is easy to use and provides the developer with complete access to all of the resources provided by Riot. lol4j is very fast and handles all of the JSON unmarshalling so devs only work with Plain Old Java Objects.

+Gradle is used to handle dependencies and orchestrate the build process.

 Example Usage
 -------------